KailonSimon/reddit-browser/README.md

 ## Features

-- Authentication using Reddit OAuth
+- Authentication using Reddit OAuth and [NextAuth.js](https://next-auth.js.org/)
 - Infinite scroll on submissions and comments
 - Nested comment sections on each post
 - Subreddit search with autocomplete